asyylz/ReactJS-StarterProjects/README.md

     </code>
 </pre>
     <br>
-    <p>Navigate to the project directory and select the project you want to work on.
-Each project is contained within
+    <p>Navigate to the project directory and select the project you want to work on.</p>
-        its own folder with its own README file providing specific instructions and requirements.</p>
     <br>
     <h2>Contributing</h2>
     <p>If you have ideas for additional projects or improvements to existing projects, contributions are welcome!
 Feel